Chow Tai Fook Jewellery Group Limited: Chow Tai Fook Jewellery Group Announces Chief Operating Officer

-HONG KONG, CHINA / ACCESSWIRE / February 27, 2023 / Chow Tai Fook Jewellery Group Limited ("Chow Tai Fook Jewellery Group", the "Group" or the "Company"; SEHK stock code: 1929), a Hong Kong Main Board listed company, is delighted to announce the appointment of Ms. Annie Wong as Chief Operating Officer on 1 March 2023.
+(Hong Kong, China, 28 February 2023) Chow Tai Fook Jewellery Group Limited ("Chow Tai Fook Jewellery Group", the "Group" or the "Company"; SEHK stock code: 1929), a Hong Kong Main Board listed company, is delighted to announce the appointment of Ms. Annie Wong as Chief Operating Officer on 1 March 2023.

 In this newly created role, Annie will be responsible for enhancing the company's end-to-end value chain efficiencies, strategic planning as well as product and inventory management.
 She will also focus on streamlining our processes to capture synergies and optimise operational and cost effectiveness.